dougogodinho/oc-storageclear-plugin/README.md

 <a name="todo"></a>
 ## To do

-- Translate messages
 - Ask for user confirmation before deletes
-- Improve documentation
+- Interface to clear storage from backend